-The X-Ray crystallography department operates beamline NYX, designed and constructed by NYSBC at Brookhaven National Lab’s NSLS-II synchrotron, as well as in-house X-ray sources at NYSBC’s Manhattan facility.
-Staff in this department use this equipment to collect diffraction data from crystals of biological molecules to determine their 3-dimensional structure.
-NYX is the successor of NYSBC’s X4A beamline, a pioneer in the application of multiwavelength anomalous diffraction (MAD) analysis to the determination of protein crystal structures.
+The X-ray Crystallography Department operates beamline NYX, designed and constructed by NYSBC at Brookhaven National Laboratory’s NSLS-II synchrotron, as well as in-house X-ray sources at NYSBC’s Manhattan facility.
+Staff in this department collect diffraction data from crystals of biological molecules to determine their 3-dimensional structures.

 Macromolecular complexes and assemblies

-NYX will support routine structure determination of micron-sized crystals.
-Even with larger or needle crystals, NYX will use micron-sized beam for reduced radiation damage and reduced background.
+NYX supports routine structure determination of micron-sized crystals.
+Even with larger or needle crystals, NYX uses micron-sized beam for reduced radiation damage and reduced background.
 Image: micron-sized crystals of two membrane proteins.

 Optimized anomalous signals measurement

-NYX will optimize anomalous scattering from heavy atoms at high energy x-ray for MAD/SAD experiments, and from multiple crystals at lower energy x-ray for direct structure determination without heavy atoms.
+NYX optimizes anomalous scattering from heavy atoms at high energy X-ray for MAD/SAD experiments, and from multiple crystals at lower energy X-ray for direct structure determination without heavy atoms.
 Image: structure of CysZ transporter solved with anomalous diffraction from multiple native protein crystals at lower x-ray energy; Liu et al. Science 336, 1033 (2012)